-Giving birth to a new baby is one of the most beautiful moments in a woman's life, but it's almost one of the most traumatic natural occurrences that her body can go through.
-You'll be monitored closely by your doctor, nurses or midwife in the initial postpartum phase, to make sure there are no complications.
+Giving birth to a new baby is one of the most beautiful moments in a woman's life, but it's also often one of the most traumatic natural occurrences that her body can go through.
+You'll be monitored closely by your doctor, nurses, or midwife in the initial postpartum phase to make sure there are no complications.
 You'll be given lots of padding and a pair of functional, drab mesh panties to wear.
 You'll also get a pretty intense uterine massage from the doctor or nurse, to make sure your uterus is shrinking properly.
 And that's just the beginning.

 It would be great if the pain went away as soon as the baby is out, but your uterus will keep contracting for a day or two.
 These afterpains are normal, and are a sign that your uterus is still shrinking.
 Breastfeeding will actually trigger hormones that will cause these contractions to continue, but it's nothing to be concerned about; it's just part of the process.